Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

 ![List of messages](../../Assets/Screenshots/Fulfillment/Logging/DetailLogMessageDependencies02.png "[List of messages]")

-This tab has no function in the *Fulfillment* module, since dispatch notes have no dependent entities.
+This tab has no function in the *Fulfillment* module, since log messages have no dependent entities.
 The notice *No other entities depend on this entity* is displayed.

 [comment]: <> (No function at all?
 Fliegt evtl. raus?
 RS SW)